Lindblad and Bloch equations for conversion of a neutron into an antineutron: Introduction

 \section{Introduction}

-The observation of neutron transformation to antineutron would be a discovery of fundamental importance.
+The observation of neutron transformation to antineutron would be a discovery of fundamental importance which would reveal the existence of physics beyond the SM.
+The possibility of $n-\bar n$ transformation was suggested almost half a century ago \cite{1a,2a,3a}.
 This process was extensively discussed in a recent paper \cite{01} in theoretical and experimental aspects.
 There are three possible experimental settings aimed at the observation of neutron-antineutron oscillations.
 The first one is to use the neutron beam from a reactor or from a spallation source.
 The beam propagates a long distance to a target in which a possible $\bar n$ component annihilates and thus being detected.
 The second one is to establish a limit on nuclear stability because $\bar n$ produced inside a nucleus will blow it up.
 The third option is to use ultracold neutrons (UCN) confined in a trap.
 The first method was used in the experiment performed in the early 1990's at the Institute Laue-Langevin (ILL) in Grenoble.
 It established the current best limit of $\tau_{n-\bar n} > 0.86\cdot 10^8$ s \cite{02}.
-The internuclear searches for $n$-$\bar n$ oscillations were performed by several experimental groups (\cite{01} and references therein).
-The transformations inside nuclei are suppressed by the difference in $n$ and $\bar n$ interactions inside the nuclear matter (see below).
-One of the recent experimental result for such a search was obtained by the Soudan-2 Collaboration \cite{03}.
-In terms of the free $n-\bar n$ oscillation time the result is $\tau_{n-{\bar{n}}}>1.3 \cdot 10^8$ s.
+The internuclear searches for $n$-$\bar n$ oscillations were performed by several experimental groups \cite{03,7a,8a}.
+The lower limit on the bound neutron lifetime obtained in these experiments may under certain model assumptions be recasted into the equivalent free neutron life times equal to $1.3\cdot 10^8 s$ \cite{03}, $2.7 \cdot 10^8 s $\cite{7a}, and 1.23$\cdot 10^8 s$ \cite{8a}.

-All three types of $n-\bar n$ oscillation search experiments require a clear and unambiguous theoretical description.
+All three types of $n-\bar n$ oscillation search experiments require a clear and unambiguous theoretical description within a coherent formalism.

 The problems which arise in data analysis include: \begin{description} \item[a)] the role of the interaction with the trap walls for UCN confined in a trap, \item[b)] the renormalization of the free-space oscillation time due to nuclear environment, \item[c)]the effects caused by collisions with atoms and molecules of the residual gas in free and bottled neutron experiments. \end{description}